Muhliscm/deployed-/20210920-Sales Analysis/readme.md

 ## Project Description
 This project is intented to create a analysis dashboard to find the regions where sales of computer hardwares dicreased.
 The data collected from data science community as sql dump file.
 This data is collected from data science community.
-The compony name is Atliq hardware who are distributor of hardware component in India
+The compony name is Atliq hardware who are distributor of hardware components in India

 ## Getting Started